sleemanj/xinha/index.md

 There is no set schedule, and development of Xinha simply for the sake of developing Xinha doesn't happen much (we have bills to pay, if we don't have a direct need for something in one of our projects, it's not getting written).

-Xinha is open source, and we mean it, if you want to progress the development of Xinha in some way, please contact James Sleeman ( See [wiki:Developers Xinha Developers] ) and he will arrange for SVN commit and Trac management access.
+Xinha is open source, and we mean it, if you want to progress the development of Xinha in some way, please contact James Sleeman ( See [Developers.html](Xinha Developers) ) and he will arrange for SVN commit and Trac management access.

 ## How can I get Xinha?